 With the game essentially out of reach, the teams played a more evenly matched second half.
 Both squads scored an additional 28 points to make the final score 73-51.

 Maltman led all scorers with 16 points for the Wildcats.
 Katelyn Henson led Linfield on the backboards with 11 and added nine points as well.
-Both Maltman and Henson had three blocks and Jessica McMillan (Jr., McMinnville, Ore.) added two more to bring the Linfield total to eight.
+Both Maltman and Henson had three blocks and Jessica McMillan (Sr., McMinnville, Ore.) added two more to bring the Linfield total to eight.
 Krier finished with a career-high of 13 points on 4-of-6 shooting, including 3-of-5 from three-point range.
-Both Linfield point guards, Quincey Gibson (So., Issaquah, Wash) and Taylor Solomon (Sr., Kirkland, Wash.), added three assists.
+Both Linfield point guards, Quincey Gibson (Jr., Issaquah, Wash.) and Taylor Solomon, added three assists.

 Northwest Christian forward Tami Brown led all players with 13 rebounds and added 15 points for the Beacons as well.
 The loss brings the Beacons' record to 3-6, while the Wildcats now stand at 3-5.